Our goal is to share information and products that are truly helpful to renters.

 |750 or higher||4.97%||4.31%|

-- Get pre-approved: Based on this information, the lender will do a soft credit pull, which won’t affect your credit rating like a hard credit pull to determine how much to loan you and under what terms and interest rate.
+Based on the information you provide, the lender will do a soft credit pull, which won’t affect your credit rating like a hard credit pull to determine how much to loan you and under what terms and interest rate.

-- Loan completion: Once your application has been pre-approved you will be put in touch directly with the lender who will need the following from you to finish your loan processing:
+Once your application has been pre-approved you will be put in touch directly with the lender who will need the following from you to finish your loan processing.